ISCHEMIC STROKE / ETIOLOGY AND CLASSIFICATION

 Etiopathogenesis

-• atherosclerotic plaques in large arteries (aorta, CCA, ICA, pelvic arteries) → atherosclerotic plaques classification
+• atherosclerotic plaques in in mid-size and large arteries (aorta, CCA, ICA, pelvic arteries) → atherosclerotic plaques classification

-• plaque formation is the result of a long-term process of lipid particle deposition in the vessel wall, accompanied by a cellular and inflammatory response
+• plaque formation results from a long-term process of lipid particle deposition in the vessel wall, accompanied by a cellular and inflammatory response

-• complex plaques are characterized by a thickness ≥ 4 mm and an irregular, often exulcerated surface.
-Blood clots (thrombi) occur on the surface of these lesions to varying degrees and extents ⇒ frequently associated with atheroembolism and thromboembolism
+• complex plaques are characterized by a thickness of ≥ 4 mm and an irregular, often exulcerated surface.
+Blood clots (thrombi) occur on the surface of these lesions to varying degrees and extents, frequently associated with atheroembolism and thromboembolism

-• plaque rupture with the release of atheroma masses and cholesterol crystals (spontaneous, traumatic, iatrogenic) and embolization to peripheral segments
+• plaque rupture can occur, leading to the release of atheroma masses and cholesterol crystals (spontaneous, traumatic, iatrogenic) and their embolization to peripheral segments

 • iatrogenic – during cardiac catheterization, cardiac surgery, angioplasty

-• with the development of catheterization techniques, the incidence of cholesterol embolization is decreasing
+• with advancements in catheterization techniques, the incidence of cholesterol embolization is decreasing

 • the incidence of cholesterol embolization during renal artery catheterization procedures is reported to be as high as 30%.
-The course is usually asymptomatic, or there is a transient increase in urea and creatinine levels
+This condition typically presents as asymptomatic or may involve a transient increase in urea and creatinine levels

-• embolization in small and medium-sized vessels, resulting in their occlusion
+• embolization to small and medium-sized vessels, resulting in their occlusion

 • systemic inflammatory response to cholesterol emboli

-• local endothelial proliferation with intimal fibrosis leading to narrowing or permanent occlusion of the affected artery
+• may result in local endothelial proliferation with intimal fibrosis, leading to narrowing or permanent occlusion of the affected artery

-• organ damage caused by artery occlusion with hypoperfusion and inflammatory response
+• organ damage can occur caused by artery occlusion with hypoperfusion and inflammatory response

 Clinical presentation